IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Discussion

 It is important to note that in our scenario, the existence of the X-ray polarization swing depends sensitively on the actual value of the magnetic field on the NS surface (see Eq.~\ref{eq:Bov}).
 To explain the observation of AXP 4U 0142, the magnetic fields in most region of the NS surface must be less than about $10^{14}$~G, and a lower field strength would be preferred in terms of producing the polarization swing robustly (for a wide range of geometrical parameters).
-Using the pulsar spindown power derived from force-free electrodynamics simulations (Spitkovsky 2006), $L_{\rm sd}=(\mu^2\Omega^4/c^3)(1+\sin^2\theta_{s\mu})$ (where $\theta_{s\mu}$ is the angle between the magnetic dipole ${\boldsymbol \mu}$ and the spin axis), we find that for the observed $P,\,\dot P$ of 4U 0142, the dipole field at the magnetic equator is $B_d=1.1\times 10^{14}I_{45}^{1/2}R_{6}^{-3}(1+\sin^2\theta_{s\mu})^{-1/2}$~G, where $R_6$ is the NS radius in units of $10^6$~cm, and $I_{45}$ is the moment of inertia in units of $10^{45}$~g~cm$^2$.
-Note that with $R_6\simeq 1.3$ (see Miller et al.~2021; Raaijmakers et al.~2021), the above estimate is reduced by a factor of 2.
-In addition, if the magnetar possesses a relativistc wind with luminosity $L_w\gtrsim L_{\rm sd}$, the wind can open up field lines at $r_{\rm open}\sim (B_d^2R^6c/L_w)^{1/4}\lesssim c/\Omega$ and significantly enhance the spindown torque (Thompson \& Blaes 1998; Harding et al.~1999; Thompson et al. 2000).
+Using the pulsar spindown power derived from force-free electrodynamics simulations \cite{spitkovsky06}, $L_{\rm sd}=(\mu^2\Omega^4/c^3)(1+\sin^2\theta_{s\mu})$ (where $\theta_{s\mu}$ is the angle between the magnetic dipole ${\boldsymbol \mu}$ and the spin axis), we find that for the observed $P,\,\dot P$ of 4U 0142, the dipole field at the magnetic equator is $B_d=1.1\times 10^{14}I_{45}^{1/2}R_{6}^{-3}(1+\sin^2\theta_{s\mu})^{-1/2}$~G, where $R_6$ is the NS radius in units of $10^6$~cm, and $I_{45}$ is the moment of inertia in units of $10^{45}$~g~cm$^2$.
+Note that with $R_6\simeq 1.3$ \cite{miller21,raaijmakers21}, the above estimate is reduced by a factor of 2.
+In addition, if the magnetar possesses a relativistc wind with luminosity $L_w\gtrsim L_{\rm sd}$, the wind can open up field lines at $r_{\rm open}\sim (B_d^2R^6c/L_w)^{1/4}\lesssim c/\Omega$ and significantly enhance the spindown torque \cite{thompson98,harding99,thompson00}.
 This would imply that a smaller $B_d$ is needed to produce the observed $\dot P$ in 4U 0142.
 Thus, the observation of X-ray polarization swing is consistent with the indirectly ``measured'' dipole field, and requires that the high-order multipole field components be not much stronger than the dipole field.